haxeui/haxeui-guides/modules.md

 * Compile resources into an application (as haxe resources)
 * Expose component classes and packages (as well as aliasing them)
+* Create component classes from markup (eg: xml) files
 * Set-up which classes scriptlets have access to (and stop them be eliminated by dead code elimination)
 * Create and append to themes
-* Set-up (and override) class level properties
-* Create (and override) animation sequences

 Creation
 -------------------------
 Modules themselves are simply files that contain markup.
-By default HaxeUI supports xml, json and yaml markup.
-It is but, yet possible to inject custom parsers into the the module parsing engine should the need arise.
+By default HaxeUI supports xml.
+It is, however,  possible to inject custom parsers into the the module parsing engine should the need arise.

 To create a module simply create a file called `module.xml` (this example uses xml) somewhere on your classpath.
 HaxeUI will automatically find this file and load it as part of its module processing phase.